legobridge/legobridge.github.io/_posts/2023-03-10-chatgpt-faq.md

 ### Does ChatGPT transfer information across separate chats?
 If yes, how (browser cookies, server side logging, etc.)?

-According to [OpenAI’s own statements](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation), ChatGPT does not use context from previous chats.
+According to [OpenAI’s own statements](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation), **ChatGPT does not use context from previous chats.**

 <a name="prompt-decomposition"></a>
-### Does ChatGPT explicitly decompose prompts into the task, instructions, context, examples, etc.?
+### Does ChatGPT _explicitly_ decompose prompts into the task, instructions, context, examples, etc.?
 If yes, how?

 Prompts to ChatGPT can contain (among other things) a combination of the following components:

--   the task to be performed (summarization, composition, question-answering, etc.)
+-   **the task** to be performed (summarization, composition, question-answering, etc.)

--   instructions specifying how to do the task (no more than 600 words, use the style of Shakespeare, etc.)
+-   **instructions** specifying how to do the task (no more than 600 words, use the style of Shakespeare, etc.)

--   context around the task (the full text that needs to be summarized, the question that needs to be answered, etc.)
+-   **context** around the task (the full text that needs to be summarized, the question that needs to be answered, etc.)

--   examples of the task being done.
-These are also known as shots, as in “zero-shot” and “few-shot” learning.
+-   **examples** of the task being done.
+These are also known as **shots**, commonly seen in the phrases “zero-shot”, “one-shot”, and “few-shot” learning.

-According to the literature, GPT-like models do not explicitly decompose the prompt.
+According to the literature, GPT-like models **do not explicitly decompose the prompt**.
 All the segmentation and representation happens within the weights and biases of the giant neural networks.
 Since GPT-3 / InstructGPT perform similarly to ChatGPT on prompt completion without any of its bells and whistles, there is no reason to believe that there is an extra segmentation component in ChatGPT.

-This is the reason why the GPT-2 paper was titled “Language Models are Unsupervised Multitask Learners” - during training, these models are never given a certain task to perform.
+This is the reason why the GPT-2 paper was titled “_Language Models are **Unsupervised Multitask Learners**_” - during training, these models are never given a certain task to perform.
 They simply figure things out by modeling the training corpus extremely well.

-Also of interest is the fact that the GPT-3 paper was called “Language Models are Few-Shot Learners”.
+Also of interest is the fact that the GPT-3 paper was called “_Language Models are **Few-Shot Learners**_”.
 In this paper, the researchers moved their focus from fine-tuning on specific tasks to figuring out how well a sufficiently large language model can perform on novel tasks, with a few examples of the task provided as part of the prompt itself.
 They realized that GPT-3 was really good at this.
 Check out [the appendix](#few-shot) for a graphic from the paper explaining the difference.

 <a name="order-of-components"></a>
 ### Does the order in which the task, instructions, context, etc. are provided in the prompt matter?

-Not really, as long as all the pieces of information are present and written coherently.
+**Not really**, though it is hard to provide solid proof of this.
+It does appear that the order does not matter, as long as all the pieces of information are present and written coherently.

 The following prompts yield similar responses: